zedlopez/ifm/Writing with Inform.md

 	The white door is in the Drawing Room.
 The handle is part of the white door.

 creates a door with an attached handle.
 But what if we want to say that not just this door, but every door, should have a handle?
-To do this we first need to create a kind called "handle", since there will clearly need to be many handles.
+To do this we first need to create a kind called `handle`, since there will clearly need to be many handles.
 The solution is:

 	A handle is a kind of thing.
 A handle is part of every door.

-"Every" is a loaded word and best used sparingly.
-A sentence like "A handle is part of every handle" would, if taken literally, mean that a handle takes forever to make and is never finished.
-Inform will reject this, but the moral is clear: we should think about what we are doing with "every".
+`Every` is a loaded word and best used sparingly.
+A sentence like `A handle is part of every handle.` would, if taken literally, mean that a `handle` takes forever to make and is never finished.
+Inform will reject this, but the moral is clear: we should think about what we are doing with `every`.

 We will usually want to work with smaller collections – not literally every room, but with a whole set of them all the same.
 We can do that like so:

 	A silver coin is a kind of thing.
 A banking room is a kind of room.
 Five silver coins are in every banking room.

-The effect of sentences like these is to make what we might call "assemblies" instead of single things.
+The effect of sentences like these is to make so-called _assemblies_ instead of single things.
 When a banking room is created, so are five more silver coins; when a door is created, so is another handle.
 Such sentences act not only on items created later on in the source text, but also on all those created so far.

 This is especially useful for body parts.
 If we would like to explore Voltaire's suggestion that history would have been very different if only Cleopatra's nose had been shorter, we will need noses: